Jill Krowinski

 Jill Krowinski (born January 5, 1980) is an American politician who has served in the Vermont House of Representatives since 2012.
-A Democrat, she served as majority leader from 2017 to 2019, and was elected Speaker of the Vermont House of Representatives in 2021.
+A Democrat, she served as majority leader from 2017 to 2021, and was elected Speaker of the Vermont House of Representatives in 2021.

 Early life

 Jill L. Krowinski was born in Kenmore, New York on January 5, 1980.
 She was raised in North Tonawanda, New York and is a 1998 graduate of North Tonawanda High School, where she was a member of the track and field team.
 She graduated from the University of Pittsburgh in 2002 with a Bachelor of Arts degree in urban studies and political science.

 Start of career

 After her college graduation, Krowinski moved to Vermont to work on 2002 campaigns in Windsor County for 21st Century Democrats, an organization that helps elect Democratic candidates nationwide.
 She went on to direct the 2004 Democratic campaign effort for seats in the Vermont House of Representatives.
 Gaye Symington was elected speaker in 2005, and hired Krowinski as her top aide.
 In 2006, she was field director for the United States House of Representatives campaign of Democratic nominee Peter Welch.

-Krowinski served as Executive Director of Emerge Vermont, that works to increase the number of Democratic women in public office.
+Krowinski served as executive director of Emerge Vermont, which works to increase the number of Democratic women in public office.
 She also worked as vice president of education and Vermont community affairs for Planned Parenthood of Northern New England.
 She has also served as an advisory committee member for Emerge Vermont.
-Krowinsli has also been a delegate to the American Council of Young Political Leaders, a nonpartisan organization that promotes cooperation between emerging leaders while also introducing them to international affairs and foreign policy.
-Krowinski also served as a member of the Fletcher Free Library board of commissioners.
+Krowinski has also been a delegate to the American Council of Young Political Leaders, a nonpartisan organization that promotes cooperation between emerging leaders while also introducing them to international affairs and foreign policy.
+Krowinski was also a member of the Fletcher Free Library board of commissioners.